Oreo Cookies

 - salt: enhances the other flavors

-- butter: adds flavor and and tender texture
+- butter: adds flavor and tender texture

 - brown sugar: adds sweetness & flavor, keeps the cookies moist and adds chewiness